|Land Package:||6,616 hectares|

 Skarn-type Cu-Zn-Ag-Au mineralization in the Bolivar area is structurally controlled and forms mineralized zones that are close to structures.
 Mineralized zones occupy pre-existing fault structures and extensional openings formed during mineralization.
 The mineralized zones are dominated by calc-silicate minerals and variable quantities of quartz, calcite, and chlorite.
 Sphalerite and chalcopyrite are the predominant sulphides, commonly ranging from 5% to 30% (combined), with occasional massive sulphide zones.
 Sulphides occur within the carbonate rocks, which they replace, a common feature in skarn-type mineralization.

-The Piedras Verdes mill was built in 2011 with an original capacity of 1,000 tpd which was increased to 2,000 tpd in October 2013.
+The Piedras Verdes Mill was built in 2011 with an original capacity of 1,000 tpd and was increased to 2,000 tpd in 2013.
 The mill uses the flotation process to produce a copper-silver-gold concentrate.
-The mill is expanding the processing plant to process ±2,500 mtpd of ore in 2015.
+Further expansion of the mill to 2,500 tpd is planned in H2 2015.

-At Bolivar, Sierra Metals is focused on completing the expansion of the Piedras Verdes plant to 2,500 tpd from the actual 2,000 tpd in the second half of 2015.
+At Bolivar, Sierra Metals is focused on completing the expansion of the Piedras Verdes plant from its current 2,000 tpd capacity to 2,500 tpd in H2 2015.